jamietre/CsQuery/README.md

 #####Create asynchronously (non-blocking) from a URL

-CsQuery (as of 1.0 Beta 2) implements a basic Promise API for asynchronous callbacks.
+CsQuery implements a basic Promise API for asynchronous callbacks.
 This can be used to create convenient constructs for managing asynchronous requests; see the "Promises" section below for more details.

     private static CQ Dom;
     ..